Abiramisankar0425/flame-monitor-sensor/README.md

 ### Video
 (https://drive.google.com/file/d/1RBg28Iskz1H6bXuvcXvm8cTZono6YiOS/view?usp=drivesdk)

-*Explain what the video demonstrates - key features, user flow, technical highlights*

-### Additional Demos
-[Add any extra demo materials/links - Live site, APK download, online demo, etc.]

----

 ## AI Tools Used (Optional - For Transparency Bonus)

-If you used AI tools during development, document them here for transparency:

-**Tool Used:** chatgpt ,gemini
+**Tools Used:** chatgpt ,gemini

 **Purpose:**
-- for getting code ready.
+- for getting the code ready.

 **Key Prompts Used:**
-gnerate the code to assign the servo motions wrt to flame intensity **Percentage of AI-generated code:** 90 percetnage
+Generate the code to assign the servo motions wrt to the flame intensity.
+**Percentage of AI-generated code:** 90 percentage.

 **Human Contributions:**
--prompting,the project idea,project specifications,testing of product.
+-the project idea,prompting ,project assembly, debugging the errors and testing of product.

 ## Team Contributions

-abhirami did with hardware,wiring. devika did the simulation,prompting. both equally contriuted to testing phase
+1. abhirami did with hardware and wiring.
+2. devika did the simulation, prompting.
+3. Both equally contributed to the testing phase.

 ## License